barob1n/sembdip3d/README.md

 # sembdip3d
-Computes dip in seismic data set using semblance.
+Computes dip and coherancy at each sample in a 3D volume via semblance.

+Uses OpenMP for multithreading.
+Run ```make``` to build executable.

 ```
 ********************************************************************************
 Description:
   Computes the dip and coherancy at each sample via semblance.
   Program expects the following command line: